nsmryan/work/notes.md

 If so, just return targets from wrk\_main.
 May link them or return an array. currently returned targets do nothing. then could be used to feed into other targets in the future.

-### Object Files
-can add object files- could build each file in project, then add them each in turn? this seems the same as compiling them in from source, but perhaps slightly faster?

 ### Work Files vs Main Program
 can have separate tcc states for each wrk.c file, each declaring a wrk\_main function